Marina3927/Typora/physics.md

 The 'CURSOR' function on an oscilloscope is used to measure the values of different points on a waveform.
 It allows the user to place two cursors on the screen and measure the time and voltage difference between them.
 This can be useful for measuring the frequency, period, amplitude, and phase of a waveform.

+### e5

+1. What is the effect of damping on the amplitude and the frequency of non-driven oscillations?

+Damping causes the amplitude of an oscillation to decrease over time.
+The frequency of a damped oscillator is less than the natural frequency of the system.
+The natural frequency is the frequency at which an object vibrates when it is disturbed.
+The resonance frequency is the frequency at which an object vibrates with maximum amplitude when it is disturbed.
+The resonance frequency is greater than the natural frequency of the system.

+3. Sketch the time dependence of the displacement from the equilibrium position for a harmonic oscillator in the (a) underdamped, (b) overdamped regime.

+4. What is the phase difference between the displacement and a sinusoidal driving force if (a) the system is at resonance, (b) the frequency of the driving force is much larger than the natural frequency of the system.

+   resonance occurs when an external force matches an object’s natural frequency, causing it to vibrate with maximum amplitude.

+5. Is there any relation between the resonance frequency and the natural frequency?
+Explain briefly.

+6. Give an example of an application of mechanical resonance.

+7. Sketch the curves *θ*st vs. *ω* for steady-state driven oscillations with two different damping coefficients *β*1 *< β*2.
+Label the curves with *β*1 and *β*2 accordingly.

+8. Sketch the curves *ϕ* vs. *ω* for steady-state driven oscillations with two difffferent damping coeffiffifficients *β*1 *< β*2.
+Label the curves with *β*1 and *β*2 accordingly.